 The National Junior Honor Society (NJHS) Chapter of Saint Jeanne de Lestonnac School is a duly chartered and affiliated chapter of the prestigious national organization (NHS).
 Membership is open to those students in grades seven and eight who meet the required standards in five areas of evaluation: scholarship, service, leadership, citizenship, and character.
 The standard for selection is established by the national office of NJHS and has been revised to meet our local chapter needs.
 Students do not apply for this organization.
 A faculty council bestows this honor upon qualified students on behalf of the faculty each trimester.

 The members of the National Junior Honor Society are selected from the seventh and eighth grade classes using criteria based on scholarship, leadership, service, character, and citizenship.
 Students who wish to be members of this prestigious organization must show a dedication to community service, leadership in school organizations, and exemplary character.
-Applicants qualify in the fall of their seventh grade year by having a Grade Percentage Average of 95.0%.
+Applicants qualify in the fall of their seventh grade year by having a Grade Percentage Average of 89.5% or higher.
 National Junior Honor Society members participate in a variety of activities in order to assist the school and the community.

 Service: This quality is defined through the voluntary contributions made by a student to the school or community, done without compensation and with a positive, courteous, and enthusiastic spirit.
 Students who are accepted into membership must complete a minimum of 10 community service hours each trimester.
 These hours may only be for NJHS and may not be used to fulfill requirements for any other organization.

 Leadership: Student leaders are those who are resourceful, good problem solvers, promoters of school activities, idea-contributors, dependable, and persons who exemplify positive attitudes about life.
 Leadership experiences can be drawn from school or community activities while working with or for others.